 Anders returned his gaze intently; speaking slowly and surely.

 "Now, you stand up.
-You turn around…and you walk away."
+You turn around

 The cavern span around Hawke as his brain caught up with what his ears were hearing.